iluuu1994/nullsafe-operator-rfc/rfc.md

 ## Syntax choice

-The `?` in `?->` denotes the precise place in the code that the short circuiting occurs.
+The `?` in `?->` denotes the precise place in the code where the short circuiting occurs.
 It closesly resembles the syntax of every other language that implements a nullsafe operator.

 ## Backward Incompatible Changes